-In addition, all the variables in the files dhcp, wireless, and config can be used in the ifcfg- files, if a general setting is only to be used for one interface.
-By using the variables POST UP SCRIPT and PRE DOWN_SCRIPT, individual scripts can be run after starting or before stopping the interface.
+In addition, all the variables in the file config can be used in the ifcfg- files, if a general setting is only to be used for one interface.
+By using the variables POST_UP_SCRIPT and PRE_DOWN_SCRIPT, individual scripts can be run after starting or before stopping the interface.

-/etc/sysconfig/network/config,dhcp,wireless
+/etc/sysconfig/network/config

-The file config contains general settings for the behavior of ifup, ifdown, and ifstatus. dhcp contains settings for DHCP and wireless for wireless lan cards.
-The variables in all three configuration files are commented and can also be used in ifcfg- files, where they are treated with higher priority.
+The file config contains general settings for the behavior of ifup, ifdown, and ifstatus.
+The variables in this configuration file are commented and can also be used in ifcfg- files, where they are treated with higher priority.